CandleLib/cure/README.md

 related to an assertion is included.
 This allows test to be lean, discarding any code that is not needed, instrumented, and arbitrarily run.

+This also allows Cure to understands assertions from raw code.
+This means something like `(2+2).should.equal(4)` can be turned into `2+2==4`, simplifying assertions and letting Cure do the work of creating a human friendly message for such assertions.

 ##### Additional Features:

 - References required by a test need not declared within a specific "test" function.
 As each assertion is